mrdale1958/aids-quilt-analyzer/README.md

 # AIDS Quilt Crowdsourced Image Analyzer

 A modern web application for analyzing and annotating AIDS Memorial Quilt blocks through crowdsourced contributions.
-This project helps preserve the history of the AIDS Memorial Quilt by enabling volunteers to identify and mark the centers of individual panels within quilt blocks.
+This project helps preserve the history of the AIDS Memorial Quilt by enabling volunteers to identify and mark the centers of individual artifacts within quilt blocks.

 ## 🎯 Purpose

 The AIDS Memorial Quilt is one of the most significant works of community folk art in the world.
-This application helps digitally preserve and analyze quilt blocks by crowdsourcing the identification of individual panel boundaries, enabling better archival and research capabilities.
+This application helps digitally preserve and analyze quilt blocks by crowdsourcing the identification of individual artifact boundaries, enabling better archival and research capabilities.

 ## ✨ Features

-- **Interactive Image Analysis**: Click on numbered overlay points to mark panel centers
+- **Interactive Image Analysis**: Click on numbered overlay points to mark artifact centers
-- **Quality Control**: Options to flag blocks that need re-cropping or aren't standard 8-panel blocks
+- **Quality Control**: Options to flag blocks that need re-cropping or aren't standard 8-artifact blocks
 - **Session Tracking**: Keep track of blocks analyzed in each session
 - **Responsive Design**: Works on desktop and mobile devices
 - **Real-time Statistics**: Dashboard showing progress and completion rates